SirAlabar/StarCendence/ft_transcendence/WEBSOCKET_FRONTEND_INTEGRATION.md

-# WebSocket Persistent Connection - Quick Integration Guide
+# WebSocket Persistent Connection

-This guide shows the **minimal changes** needed to add persistent WebSocket connection to your existing frontend.
+This guide shows the **minimal changes** needed to add persistent WebSocket connection

 ## Files You Need to Add